ericlmk/spring-boot-test-eric/README.md

 ## How to complete the test

-1. Clone or fork the repository and create a new branch, you can call this branch whatever you like.
+1. Fork the repository into a new repository and do the work however you see fit

-2. When you are ready, push the branch back up to github and create a pull request for my review
+2. When you are ready, push the work back up to github and make me (tomonline) a collaborator so I can review the code

 ## Last words.